-Every founder hopes to launch the next unicorn startup.
-But billion-dollar businesses require millions of dollars in funding to scale.
-A pitch deck is a critical tool in a startup’s fundraising journey – the best pitch decks strike multi-million dollar deals, while the worst struggle to catch investors’ interest.
+A pitch deck is a critical tool in a startup’s fundraising journey.
+However, not every pitch deck is equally effective.
+The best pitch decks strike multi-million deals, while the worst fail to capture investors’ interest.

 Building the best pitch deck is only one part of getting funding.
 Learn how to build apps that investors fund.